 Where applicable, the University offers a relocation package to support new employees who meet the eligibility criteria.
 The relocation package is offered as a contribution towards costs incurred, and is designed to be flexible, allowing staff to use the financial support available in the way that will be most helpful to them.
 Further details are outlined in the Relocation Policy.

 Interviews

-Formal interviews for this post are likely to be held on Friday, 19 March 2021.
+Formal interviews for this post will be held in September 2023.

 Equality and Diversity